 You completed the project on time; your clients are satisfied with the final deliverable, so now is the time to kick back and relax and think about other projects, right?
-Well, before you and your team can share celebratory drinks, there is one final piece of work that remains: a post-mortem meeting.
+Well, before you and your team can share celebratory drinks, there is one final piece of work that remains: a post mortem meeting.

-These types of meetings are also called retrospectives or debrief and are a significant part of any project's lifecycle.
+These types of meetings are also called retrospectives or debrief, and are a significant part of any project's lifecycle.
 Therefore, when applied effectively, they help uncover insights and enable your team to enhance workflows, internal processes, and discover ways to boost overall client satisfaction on the upcoming projects.

 Whether you use post mortems regularly or you've never had them before, in this article, we will go through a collection of tips to ensure your next meeting is as impactful and effective as possible.

-What is a project post mortem?
+What is a post mortem meeting?

 Many things can be discussed at these meetings.
 While most would think that this is the time to complain and talk about mistakes, that's not always the case.
-Post-mortem meetings also focus on success.
-Therefore, when running post-mortem, try to answer the following questions:
+Postmortem meetings also focus on success.
+Therefore, when running postmortem, try to answer the following questions:

 - What right decision can we apply to future projects?